ONE COOL EARTH

 1. Choose what program tier is right for your school

-A Garden Educator spends 10 hours per week devoted to your school.
+A Garden Educator spends 2 days per week dedicated to your school.
 They provide:

-• Monthly Garden newsletter for the school community
+• Monthly Garden newsletters for the school community

 • Partnership with PTA/PTO to ensure that school needs are met